barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 Say one of the projectors performs an expensive process, like connecting to a slow external service (eg. sending an email).
 With immediate consistency we have to wait for it to complete before we can let the user continue.
 Worse, if we're using transactions to ensure data integrity across a domain (e.g. email address is unique), then you're potentially slowing down other processes, not just this one.
 These become bottlenecks that affect the entire system.

 ### 4. What happens when you launch a new projector in a running system?
 Even if you opt for immediately consistent projectors, you'll still need some way to play historical events into projectors, otherwise you'll be unable to launch new ones.
-Once a new projector is added to a running system, it will need to play through all historical events before it can start processing new events.
-During this time it is eventually consistent, i.e. it's not consistent yet, but it will get there.
-So no matter what you do, your system will be eventually consistent in some shape or form.
+While new projectors are spinning up, they are not consistent with the live system, but they will be.
+You can architect the process so that you only release the code when all the projectors have finished (we did this, worked really well), but even so, to do this you had to build the core of an eventually consistent system.

 ### 5. What if you need to process events on a different service?
 Ahh, the classic problem of distributed systems.
 Processing events within a single service can get complicated, but it's nothing compared to immediately processing events on a different service/server.
 The laziest solution is to force other services to process the events immediately via a synchronous call, but now you've coupled yourself to that system; if it goes down; you go down, and what do you do then?
 Immediate consistency becomes a lot harder (and next to impossible) once you're communicating with another service, even if it's one you control yourself.